pola-rs/r-polars/README.md

  - clone repo
  - `source("./renv/activate.R")` to install and set up R packages (likely automatically triggered by .Rprofile)
  - `rextendr::document()` to compile rust code and quick build package
- -  or `R CMD INSTALL --no-multiarch --with-keep.source minipolars` to build final package
+ -  or `R CMD INSTALL --no-multiarch --with-keep.source rpolars` to build final package
  - `devtools::test()` to run all unit tests.

-# minipolars_teaser
+# rpolars_teaser
 ================
 Søren Welling
 10/14/2022

-## What is minipolars
+## What is rpolars

-Minipolars is an unofficial porting of polars (pola-rs) in to an R package.
+rpolars is an unofficial porting of polars (pola-rs) in to an R package.
 I aim to finish the project in 2022.
 Beta should be ready by the end of September 2022.